-The decision to issue a Campus Timely Warning Notice is made at the sole direction of the MCC Provost/Executive Vice President or, in his/her absence, in coordination and consultation by at least TWO of the MCC Behavioral Intervention Team's (BIT) Core Members.
+The decision to issue a Campus Timely Warning Notice is made at the sole direction of the MCC Provost & Chief Student Services Officer or, in his/her absence, in coordination and consultation by at least two of the MCC Behavioral Intervention Team's (BIT) Core Members.

-BIT Core Members (2019-2020)
+BIT Core Members (2023-24)

-- •Sally Birkam, Dean of Student Success/Campus Life- (Chair) - •Jason Cooper, Director of Compliance & Title IX Coordinator - Jimmy Booth, Athletics - •Stephanie Briggs, Director of Admissions - •Patti D'Avignon, Director of Student Success - •George Sharp, Counselor - •Donald Wyrick, Security - •Cheryl Flannery, Dean of Early College & Course Manager
+- Jason Cooper, Director of Compliance & Title IX Coordinator

+- Patti D'Avignon, Dean of Student Services

+- Kristin McKenzie, Registrar

+- Steve Sanocki, Interim Director of Student Success

+- George Sharp, Counselor

+- Donald Wyrick, Security

-Note: The decision to issue a Campus Timely Warning Notice shall include a specific designation of the College office or person to be responsible for overseeing the dissemination of the warning.
+Note: The decision to issue a Campus Timely Warning Notice shall include a specific designation of the College office or person to be responsible for over- seeing the dissemination of the warning.